agiessing/agiessing.github.io/_pages/teaching.md

     </div>
     <h6 class="font-italic mt-2 mt-sm-0">Spring 2023, University of Washington</h6>
     <ul class="card-text font-weight-light list-group list-group-flush">
       <li class="list-group-item">PhD/ Graduate course.
-This course was part of the course offerings
+This course was also part of the course offerings
       at the <a href = "https://www.pims.math.ca" > Pacific Institute for the Mathematical Sciences </a> (<a href="https://courses.pims.math.ca/tag/2022-2023/">Courses 2022-2023</a>).</li>
       <li class="list-group-item"> <a href="/assets/pdf/STAT 591 - Syllabus.pdf"> Syllabus</a>, Lecture notes (in progress) </li>
     </ul>